raihanannafi/bvarta/readme.md

 3. Validates the response status code using the `expect()` assertion, ensuring the API response matches the expected status code provided in the test data.
 4. Verifies the response body against the provided database fixture using the `expect()` assertion.
 The comparison ensures that the API response data matches the data stored in the simple database fixture.

-## Note on Website's Requirements
+## Note on Website's Requirements and Test Question

 Due to the website's specific API behavior, the test script includes custom assertions to handle potential edge cases or unexpected API responses.

-The expected status code for each test case is explicitly defined in the test data JSON file to accommodate these unique requirements.
+As described in test question, I did some changes in expected status code, better expectation status code,  in order to show report have `Success and Fail` Test Result

 ## How to Run the Tests